 Christopher Quirin, 63, was born to a single mother in Ireland in 1950, a time when such a thing was widely considered an unspeakable disgrace.
 Back then Quirin’s mother was sent by her parents to the now notorious Sean Ross Abbey in Roscrea, Co.
-Tipperary, the same mothers and babies home as Philomena Lee.
+Tipperary, the same mother and baby home as Philomena Lee.
 Lee is the woman whose shocking life story inspired the Academy Award-nominated movie starring Judi Dench.

 Lee and Quirin’s mother had children just two years apart, and Quirin says he imagines he must have played in the same rooms as Michael, Lee’s boy, who was later adopted by the American couple Doc and Marge Hess.